 Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 Lately, beauty-obsessed TikTokers can't seem to get enough of what we're coining the 'perfect ponytail' trick and it couldn't come at a better time.
-With the weather heating up, more of us are opting for low-maintenance updos which look and feel cool, and whatever your hair type or texture, the high ponytail is always a winner.
+With the arrival of the wet weather, more of us are opting for low-maintenance updos, and whatever your hair type or texture, the high ponytail is always a winner.
 But while celebrity hairstylists and beauty influencers would have you believe it takes mere moments to nail, achieving a ponytail that has bounce, volume and stays put isn't actually that easy...

 What is TikTok's perfect ponytail hack and why has it gone viral?